mathewpius19/Health-Server-App/README.md

-This is a website used to monitor the Health of your server.
+This is a website made with Flask Library used to determine your remote server's health using psutil library.

 prerequisites are:
 python3